andredesousa/advanced-quarkus-scaffold/README.md

 Use `./gradlew lint` to analyze your code.
 Many problems can be automatically fixed with `./gradlew format` command.
 Depending on our editor, you may want to add an editor extension to lint and format your code while you type or on-save.
+These checks are supplemented with [SonarQube](https://www.sonarqube.org/) and other tools.

 ## Running unit tests